-Step 2: Maintain your plot-- don't leave dead leaves on the ground and pull out any diseased plants.
+2. Maintain your plot: remove dead leaves and any diseased plants.
 Truly diseased plants should go in the garbage, but dead leaves can go in the compost.
-If you know you are prone to Squash Vine Borers, rumor has it that tin foil and/or old stockings around the vine will keep them from boring in.
+If you encounter Squash Vine Borers, try wrapping tin foil or old stockings around the vine to keep them from boring in.
 If whiteflies have been a problem in the past, spraying cabbages and kales with garlic spray can keep them from settling in this year.
-Some other rumors that sound appealing: cornmeal around the base of your roses to keep aphids at bay.
+Some other rumors: add cornmeal around the base of your roses to keep aphids at bay.

-Step 3: Nip it in the bud-- Inspect your plants regularly for bugs.
-Every time you water, peer in there and check for aphids.
+3. Nip it in the bud: Inspect your plants regularly for bugs.
 A strong hose spray will knock aphids off, or you can kill a few with your fingers.
 Squash vine borers leave telltale bits of brown dirt where they enter a vine.
-If you catch them early, by gently carving them out with a pen knife, you can kill them before they chow your whole vine.
-Even if they have started to do some damage, you can often see their work before the vine is beyond repair.
+If you catch them early, carve them out gently to kill them before they chow your whole vine.
+Even if they have done some damage, you can often catch before the vine is beyond repair.
 Cut along (not across) the grain of the vine to open a hole and pop out the borer.
 In theory, most squash vines will send out new roots if they are buried in soil, so you can protect large vines by elbowing them in.

-Step 4: When rinsing and squishing won't cut it-- a dilute mix of soap and baking soda, sprayed evenly on the underside of afflicted leaves will get the whiteflies, but you have to be persistent.
-Neem oil, some people suggest neem oil.
-I have to look into that.
+4. When rinsing and squishing won't cut it, a dilute mix of soap and baking soda sprayed evenly on the underside of afflicted leaves will get the whiteflies, but you have to be persistent.
 Flypaper is as good for whiteflies as it is for houseflies, and you can buy tanglefoot and sticky traps to keep the flying insect populations down.
 Garden Guides has more recipes for natural pest control.

-Step 5: Discriminate-- not all bugs are bad.
-Ladybugs, especially in their larval state, are voracious carnivores and they like nothing more than a few juicy aphids for breakfast.
+5. Discriminate: not all bugs are bad.
+Ladybugs, especially in their larval state, are voracious carnivores and like nothing more than a few juicy aphids for breakfast.